LOW BACK PAIN INFO - PART 2

 · Physical Exercise – Movement or activity should be based on patient preference or what patient will actually do.
 Active motion is better than passive.

-· Manual Therapy combined with exercise is best, better than exercise alone.
+· Manual Therapy (manipulation, mobilization, massage) combined with exercise is best, better than exercise alone.

 · Early return to activity